rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 can’t access their account until they configure multi-factor authentication.
 Current users are logged out as soon as the account-wide requirement is applied.
-At the next login, users are notified of the increased security and prompted to complete the setup process.
+At the next login, users are notified of the increased security and are prompted to complete the setup process.

 **Notes**

 -   You can't configure multi-factor authentication for the Cloud Control Panel inside of the MyRackspace portal.
-You must log in to mycloud.rackspace.com and use these [instructions](https://support.rackspace.com/how-to/multi-factor-authentication-from-the-cloud-control-panel/) to setup your users for the Cloud Control Panel.
+You must log in to the [Cloud Control Panel](mycloud.rackspace.com) and use these [instructions](https://support.rackspace.com/how-to/multi-factor-authentication-from-the-cloud-control-panel/) to setup your users for the Cloud Control Panel.

 -   Administrators cannot set up devices for their users.
 Users must configure their own devices.
-To modify their multi-factor settings, users must log in to the MyRackspace portal with the user credentials that the want to modify.
+To modify their multi-factor authentication settings, users must log in to the MyRackspace portal with the user credentials that they want to modify.

 ### Configure your account to authenticate by using an SMS device